spschweiz/demovox/README.md

 demovox is a tool to collect signatures for Swiss popular initiatives by offering the visitor a personalized signature sheet.

+## Donations

+This Plugin was developed by the [Socialist Party of Switzerland](https://www.sp-ps.ch)

+If you want to use this Plugin for a Swiss Referendum or a Initiative consider a donation at https://demovox.ch

+## Requirements
+* PHP 7
+* WordPress
+* SSL certificate for HTTPS (unsecure connection is not allowed)
+* Optional feature requires the PHP modules "GMP" or "BC Math"

 ## Dev preparation

 Please install the following: